By Charles M. Andrews in 1918

-Equally important with the social changes, were those which concerned men’s faith and religious organization.
-The Peace of Augsburg, which, in 1555, had closed for the moment the warfare resulting from the Reformation, not only recognized the right of Protestantism to exist but also handed over to each state, full power to control the creed within its borders.
-Whoever ruled the state could determine the religion of his subjects, a dictum which denied the right of individuals or groups to depart from the established faith.
+Equally important with the social changes were those which concerned men’s faith and religious organization.
+The Peace of Augsburg, which, in 1555, had closed for the moment the warfare resulting from the Reformation, not only recognized the right of Protestantism to exist but also handed over to each state full power to control the creed within its borders.
+Whoever ruled the state could determine the religion of his subjects, a dictum that denied the right of individuals or groups to depart from the established faith.
 Hence arose a second revolt, not against the medieval church and empire but against the authority of the state and its creed, whether Roman Catholic, Anglican, Lutheran, or Calvinist, a revolt in which the Huguenots in France battled for their right to believe as they wished, and the Puritans in England refused to conform to a manner of worship which retained much of the medieval rituals and ceremonies.
 Leaders demanded radical changes in faith and practice and advocated complete separation from the Anglican Church and isolation from the religious world about them.
 Of such were the Separatists, who rejected the Anglican and other creeds, severed all bonds with a national church system, cast aside form, ceremony, and a hierarchy of church orders, and sought for the true faith and form of worship in the Word of God.
 For these men, the Bible was the only test of religious truth.